MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/insights.md

      -	MultiDimensional Analysis Services data sources
      -	Power BI Report Server

-2. Explanations are not supported in the following cases:
+2. Explanations aren't supported in the following cases:
    - TopN filters
    - Include/exclude filters
    - Some complex measure filters
    - Non-numeric measures
    - Use of "Show value as"
-   - Filtered measures - filtered measures are visual level calculations with a specific filter applied (for example, Total Sales for France), and are used on some of the visuals created by the insights feature
+   - Filtered measures: filtered measures are visual level calculations with a specific filter applied (for example, Total Sales for France), and are used on some of the visuals created by the insights feature.
    - Some measure types such as % grand total and measures from extension schemas
    - RLS

   If no explanations are found, you’ll be shown the following message: “We didn’t find any significant explanations”.
-In this case, you can try bringing in more fields for the analysis.
+You can try bringing in more fields for the analysis.